 Step 6: Earn Board Certification (optional)

-Following graduation and after working in the field, physical therapists have the opportunity to become board-certified clinical specialists through the American Board of Physical Therapy Specialties (ABPTS) in one of nine specialty areas: Cardiovascular and Pulmonary, Clinical Electrophysiology, Geriatrics, Neurology, Oncology, Orthopaedics, Pediatrics, Sports, and Women’s Health.
+Following graduation and after gaining work experience in the field, physical therapists have the opportunity to become board-certified clinical specialists through the American Board of Physical Therapy Specialties (ABPTS) in one of nine specialty areas: Cardiovascular and Pulmonary, Clinical Electrophysiology, Geriatrics, Neurology, Oncology, Orthopaedics, Pediatrics, Sports, and Women’s Health.
 In order to become board certified, applicants must at a minimum pass an exam and complete an APTA-accredited residency program, or at least 2,000 hours of clinical work.
 Additional requirements may apply depending on the specialty area.

 Physical therapy is a rewarding career that helps patients recover from injury and enjoy their lives.
-Whether you’re currently in high school or college, choosing a grad school that offers a robust DPT program will be an important step along your journey to becoming a practitioner.
+Whether you’re currently in high school or college, choosing a grad school that offers a robust DPT degree will be an important step along your journey to becoming a practitioner.

 At the University of St. Augustine for Health Sciences, we offer an esteemed Doctor of Physical Therapy program that challenges students to be versatile, empathetic, and well-skilled practitioners.
 Our DPT students learn to assess patients, create treatment plans, and use hands-on therapy techniques in real-world simulations.